surveyjs/survey-creator/docs/End-User-Guide.md

 Makes the selected question editable.
 If you want to make the question read-only, invert the logic of your condition.

 - **Make question required**
-Demands an answer for the selected question.
+Requires an answer for the selected question.

 - **Complete survey**
 Completes the survey.